 But here's the problem: those photographs weren’t within the scope of the warrant.
 The legal team filed a motion to suppress that evidence, and ultimately, the entire case was dismissed because the police overstepped their bounds.

-This is a clear reminder: search warrants have limits — and when officers go beyond them, the evidence they gather can become inadmissible in court.
+This case demonstrates what Wyoming and South Dakota courts have made clear: search warrants have limits — and when officers go beyond them, the evidence they gather can become inadmissible in court.

 Never Consent to a Phone Search — Here's Why